hack4impact-upenn/project-descriptions/README.md

 ## Instructions

 Copy the template below into a new file `project-name.md`.
 Each project description is a Markdown file with a YAML header marked by `---`.
-The header contains some metadata, and the document body should contain paragraphs about the project (described below).
 All header fields are **required** unless marked otherwise.

 ### Header fields